-[REUSE] Once a Nesting Box … Now the Perfect Boot Storage
+Upcycled Nesting Box … Transformed into Boot Storage

-Ever since we’ve been raising chickens, we’ve been accumulating chicken-themed stuff…ties, books, towels, objects, etc. Some of the chicken-stuff we’ve bought ourselves, but some we’ve received as gifts.
-And not that we’re turning all cat-lady on you…in a chicken-kind-of-way, but I guess you could say, chickens is something we’re becoming known for…in our otherwise suburban-looking-lives.
+Ever since we’ve been raising chickens, we’ve been accumulating chicken-themed stuff … ties, books, towels, objects, etc. Some of the chicken-stuff we’ve bought ourselves, but some we’ve received as gifts.
+And not that we’re turning all cat-lady on you …i n a chicken-kinda-way, but I guess you could say, chickens is something we’re becoming known for, in our otherwise suburban-looking-lives.

 Anyway, one of my favorite gifts this past year was an old used, rusty nesting box.
 I know…sounds incredible…right?
 I’m sure it’s on the top of your wish list too.

-But seriously…it really is cool looking…has ton of character…fits our family’s chicken theme…and was the solution to 2 problems I was dealing with.
-(And for those of you who don’t have chickens, a nesting box is just what it sounds like – where chickens go to nest and lay their eggs…and it’s pretty much shaped like a box…or a series of boxes.)
+But seriously, it really is cool looking … has ton of character … fits our family’s chicken theme … and was the solution to 2 problems I was dealing with.
+(And for those of you who don’t have chickens, a nesting box is just what it sounds like – where chickens go to nest and lay their eggs.)

 Nesting Box Retro-Fit